sethp/learn-gpgpu/NOTES.md

 (Or maybe ◦ & • ?)

 which can (maybe) be read as "four OpAccessChain results were computed in parallel, then four sequential OpLoads happened, then four parallel OpAccessChains again...".
-Then, we "highlight" the line and its (possibly growing) trail of partial results; "tick" will act on dots, "step" will act on lines, and we've left a record of both the program's cardinality _and_ its simulteneity.
+Then, we "highlight" the line and its (possibly growing) trail of partial results; "tick" will act on dots, "step" will act on lines, and we've left a record of both the program's cardinality _and_ its simultaneity.

 <!--
 TODO